All Episodes

 The year that I applied, those were the numbers.

-I I I'm just saying, you know, he on the ground level, the things that we're seeing, um shifts in a recruiting practice is I mean, I could give you specific examples of how they've lowered, you know, you used to have to have three years of work experience, now it's two.
+I'm just saying, you know, on the ground level, the things that we're seeing, shifts in recruiting practices, I mean, I could give you specific examples of how they've lowered, you know, used to have to have three years of work experience.

-There are agents that I talked to, they're like, I remember when I applied, you couldn't have ever used a drug.
+There are agents that I talk to, they're like, I remember when I applied, you couldn't have ever used a drug.

-Now it's like, okay, you haven't used marijuana in the last year, a hard drug in the last and it's just, you know, all of these Oh my gosh.
+Now it's like, okay, you haven't used marijuana in the last year, a hard drug in the last, and it's just, you know, all of these.

 So they really have lowered the standards.

-Quick break, we'll come back with former FBI agents, uh Nicole Parker, Tom Baker who wrote the book, The Fall of the F FBI, how a once great agency became a threat to democracy.
+Quick break, we'll come back with former FBI agents, Nicole Parker, Tom Baker, who wrote the book, The Fall of the FBI, How a Once Great Agency Became a Threat to Democracy.

-I would continue with former FBI agents Tom Baker and Nicole Parker.
+All right, we continue with former FBI agents, Tom Baker and Nicole Parker.

-Uh uh uh the overwhelming percentage of agents I talked to recently retired agents and some who are still on board, and the overwhelming I'd say twenty to one agree with me and encourage me.
+The overwhelming percentage of agents, I talked to recently retired agents and some who are still on board, and the overwhelming, I'd say 20 to 1 agree with me and encourage me.

-Uh but the problem is in the FBI there has been a change of culture.
+But the problem is in the FBI, there has been a change of culture.

-It's you it's manifest in the the the last two or three directors, but it's also manifest in the shift within the FBI, intelligence analysts who don't interact with the public who aren't uh who don't work within the guidelines of the Constitution the way a special agent has to.
+Intelligence analysts who don't interact with the public, who don't work within the guidelines of the Constitution the way a special agent has to, they're driving the agenda now.

-They're driving the agenda now, and and that really came to and a lot of agents are complaining to me about that.
+And that really came to, and a lot of agents are complaining to me about that.

-And that really came to light in this recent disclosure about an intelligence analyst write up suggesting that uh Catholics in this instance who who prefer the Latin mass that they be targeted as possible domestic terrorists.
+And that really came to light in this recent disclosure about an intelligence analyst write-up suggesting that Catholics, in this instance, who prefer the Latin mass, that they be targeted as possible domestic terrorists.

 That's outrageous.